MLogdberg/APIManagementARMTemplateCreator/README.md

 | ReplaceListSecretsWithParameter | If the key to an Azure Function should be defined in a parameter instead of calling listsecrets | false | false |
 | DebugTemplateFile | If set, the input ARM template is written to this file | false | |
 | ARMTemplate | The ARM template piped from Get-APIManagementTemplate - should not be manually set | false | |

+### Using OpenAPI/Swagger definition files
+It is possible to generate ARM templates that use Openapi/Swagger 2.0 definition files to describe the operations and schemas of your APIs.

+The advantage is that when there is a change in the backend API you just need to update the OpenAPI/Swagger definition file of your API.
+No need to modify the ARM templates of the operations and schemas by hand or to change the source API Management instance and then update the ARM templates with this tool.

+Use ExportSwaggerDefinition=$true as parameter to Get-APIManagementTemplate and SeparateSwaggerFile=$true as parameter to Write-APIManagementTemplates.

+Due to limitations in Azure it is not supported to use ExportSwaggerDefinition=$true without using SeparateSwaggerFile=$true.

+`armclient token 80d4fe69-xxxx-4dd2-a938-9250f1c8ab03 | Get-APIManagementTemplate -APIManagement MyApiManagementInstance -ResourceGroup myResourceGroup -SubscriptionId 80d4fe69-xxxx-4dd2-a938-9250f1c8ab03 -ParametrizePropertiesOnly $true -FixedServiceNameParameter $true -CreateApplicationInsightsInstance $true -ReplaceSetBackendServiceBaseUrlWithProperty $true -ExportSwaggerDefinition $true | Write-APIManagementTemplates -OutputDirectory C:\temp\templates -ApiStandalone $true -SeparatePolicyFile $true -SeparateSwaggerFile $true -MergeTemplates $true -GenerateParameterFiles $true  -ReplaceListSecretsWithParameter $true -ListApiInProduct $false`

+If you have a host property in your OpenAPI/Swagger definition it will override the serviceUrl property of your API.
+So if you want to have different serviceUrls for different environments (for example test and production environments) you need to do one of the following two options
+* Write a policy that changes the backend url
+* Modify the OpenAPI/Swagger definition file so that it contains the correct url in host, basePath and schemes before you deploy it